International Economic Association: Membership

 The IEA is in effect a federation of national academic associations or committees representing the economists of each country.
 In 2020 it had 30 member countries and 8 association countries.
-In the implementation of each project, invitations are sent to those individuals or research institutes - regardless of nationality - which appear in the circumstances to be best qualified to make a serious contribution to the study of the subject chosen.
+In the implementation of each project, invitations are sent to those individuals or research institutes—regardless of nationality—that appear in the circumstances to be best qualified to make a serious contribution to the study of the subject chosen.

 Activities

 Regional conferences have been held in various parts of the world to study problems particular to the region.
 East-West conferences have provided an opportunity for economists from Eastern and Western Europe to meet and discuss problems of common interest.

 Particular attention has been paid also to problems of concern to developing countries by devoting whole conferences or sections of conferences and congresses to these problems.
 In the case of the developing countries considerable efforts have been made, often with the help of subsidies from UNESCO, the World Bank and the European Commission and international organizations to facilitate the participation of economists from these countries in the work of the IEA.

 In essence, the activities of the IEA during the 65 years of its existence may be summed up as follows: